-Harry M. Rhea is an Assistant Professor in the Department of Sociology, Anthropology and Criminal Justice at Rutgers University and the School of Law – Camden.
+Harry M. Rhea is Associate Professor in the Department of Sociology, Anthropology and Criminal Justice at Rutgers University and the School of Law – Camden.
 After serving in the United States Marine Corps from 1995 to 1999, Dr. Rhea went on to earn several degrees, including a Post-Graduate Certificate in Human Rights Law at the University of London and a Ph.D. in law at the Irish Center for Human Rights, National University of Ireland, Galway, School of Law.
 He has studied at several prestigious international institutions, including the University of Oxford, Grotius Center for International Legal Studies, International Institute for Higher Studies in Criminal Sciences, Institute for International Criminal Investigations, Montreal Institute for Genocide and Human Rights Studies, and the University of Salzburg School of International Criminal Law.
 He is also a trained international war crimes investigator and a member of the War Crimes Research Network at the University of Oxford and the International Criminal Court Scholars Forum at the Whitney R. Harris World Law Institute, Washington University School of Law.
+Dr. Rhea is a commissioned officer in the United States Navy Reserve.

 Dr. Rhea has been a full-time or adjunct professor at numerous institutions.
 He held a dual appointment in the Steven J. Green School of International and Public Affairs and the College of Law at Florida International University, where he helped develop the first Ph.D. in international crime and justice in the United States.
 He served as the program’s Associate Director.
 Dr. Rhea’s scholarship is multidisciplinary and covers a variety of subjects, including criminal law, diplomacy, foreign policy, history, human rights, international law, and international relations.
 His scholarly articles have appeared in the University of Pennsylvania Journal of International Law, Genocide Studies International, Criminal Law Forum, Transnational Law and Contemporary Problems, and International Criminal Justice Review.
 In recognition of his scholarly research, the Northeastern Association of Criminal Justice Sciences awarded him the 2013 Emerging Scholar Award in recognition of outstanding scholarly contributions to the advancement of criminal justice.